veerendra2/gopackages/version/README.md

 # Version

-A simple Go package for embedding and logging build and version information at compile time.
+A simple Go package for embedding and logging build and version information at compile time using slog.

 ## Example Usage